 Insulators and Dielectric Material

-Polar and Non Polar Molecules
+Polar and Non-Polar Molecules

-In a Hydrogen Fluoride molecule, the electronegativity of Fluorine is much higher than Hydrogen, leading to an asymmetry in charge distribution.
-This asymmetry leads to the creation of a Dipole as seen in the image above.
+In a hydrogen fluoride molecule, the electronegativity of fluorine is much higher than Hydrogen, leading to an asymmetry in charge distribution.
+This asymmetry leads to the creation of a dipole as seen in the image above.

-Carbon Dioxide molecule is Nonpolar due to the symmetry of its bonds and so is Boron Trifluoride in the second image.
+Carbon Dioxide molecule is nonpolar due to the symmetry of its bonds and so is Boron Trifluoride in the second image.

 Water is an excellent solvent due to its polar nature.
 Due to its polar nature, a polar solvent can usually dissolve other polar molecules.
 In the absence of an electric field, the electric dipole moment of the molecules is oriented haphazardly throughout the material.
 Due to this random thermal agitation of molecules, there is no net direction and as a result no net polarity.
 In the presence of an electric field, the dipole moment attracts and affects the orientation of the polar bond.
-This dipole in polar molecule aligns itself in the direction of the electric field.
+This dipole in the polar molecule aligns itself in the direction of the electric field.

 The water molecule is made up of oxygen and hydrogen, with respective electronegativities of 3.44 and 2.20.
 The dipoles from each of the two bonds (red arrows) add together to make the overall molecule polar.
 The same is true for the Ammonia molecule on the right as well.
 The red represents the partially negatively charged regions of the molecule.

 The presence of dielectric material affects other electrical phenomena.
 The force between two electric charges in a dielectric medium is less than it would be in a vacuum, while the quantity of energy stored in an electric field per unit volume of a dielectric medium is greater.
 The capacitance of a capacitor filled with a dielectric is greater than it would be in a vacuum.
-The effects of the dielectric materials along with its characteristics such as dielectric constant, dielectric strength will be discussed in depth along with different types of polarization in the next article on the Dielectric phenomenon.
+The effects of the dielectric materials along with its characteristics such as dielectric constant, dielectric strength will be discussed in depth along with different types of polarization in the next article on the “Dielectric Phenomenon”.